 Yes.
 Most schools will normally will start in August and finish in May or June.
 The length of Christmas holidays and summer breaks and other holidays will vary.

 How long does the hiring process take?

-You will normally receive word two to three weeks after we have received your completed application packet and references, depending on the time of the year.
-We will do everything possible to screen your application and arrive at a decision in a timely manner.
+The applicant will normally receive word two to three weeks after NICS receives a completed application packet and references, depending on the time of the year.
+NICS will do everything possible to screen each application and arrive at a decision in a timely manner.

 I have children.
 Can they attend the NICS School?